 This course is designed for anyone desiring a background in the language of medicine and health care.
-The course is presented utilizing a system of learning medical terms from root words, combining forms, prefixes and suffixes.
+The course is presented utilizing a system of learning medical terms from root words, combining forms, prefixes, and suffixes.
 At the completion of this course the student will be able to recognize, build, define, and correctly spell medical terms.
-Prerequisites: None.
-(Open to all majors.
-Maybe distance education.)

-NSG 282: Introduction to Forensic Nursing (2 hours) This course is designed to acquaint the student to the specialty practice area of forensic nursing.
+NSG 282: Introduction to Forensic Nursing (2 hours)

+This course is designed to acquaint the student to the specialty practice area of forensic nursing.
 Forensic nursing is the application of nursing science to the administration of justice.
 The course will introduce the student to the history of both Forensic Nursing and Forensic Science, careers related to Forensic Science and Nursing, Evidence Collection and crime scene investigation, and basics of the criminal justice system.
-Prerequisite: None.
-(Maybe offered distance education.)